fau-klue/pandas-association-measures/README.md

 5        arrived  2  15334    5  191998
 ```

-Combinations of both are possible, but you should make sure that all of the following equations hold:
+Combinations of both are possible, but you should make sure to include four independent values for each rows, and that all of the following equations hold:

 - f = O11
 - f1 = O11 + O12